LoreAme-x/Passive-Price-Discovery/README.md

 coefficient is larger (+0.034) and marginally significant (t = 1.8), but not enough to build a claim on.

+The cost-of-capital side gives a blunter answer.
+The gap in implied liquidity premium between the index tiers is 82 bp; the range created by the assumption needed to compute it is 524 bp.

 The honest conclusion: most of what looks like an index-membership effect is size.
 Whether anything survives beyond that, this sample cannot tell.